Integrating with AWS Lake Formation

 Lake Formation provides access controls for datasets in Glue and is used to define security policies from a centralized location that may be shared across multiple tools.
 Dremio may be configured to refer to this service to verify access for a user to contained datasets.

 - Identity Provider service (e.g., Azure AD, LDAP) set up

 When Lake Formation is properly configured, Dremio adheres to the following workflow each time an end user attempts to access, edit, or query datasets with managed privileges:

 - In all cases, Dremio access controls is enforced.
 See Configuring Sources for Lake Formation below for access control recommendations.

-- Dremio checks each PDS to determine if those stored in the Glue source are configured to use Lake Formation for security.
+- Dremio checks each table to determine if those stored in the Glue source are configured to use Lake Formation for security.

 - If one or more datasets leverage Lake Formation, Dremio determines the user ARNs to use when checking against Lake Formation.